Seeking Slow is a well-rounded guide to slow living – whether you’re getting started or need some inspiration. Here is my book review.

 “Meditation allows us the space to return to a neutral mind, helping us to not become fixated on or attached to negative thoughts and emotions,” Barnes writes.
 “Learning to be present in the moment helps when challenging situations arise; we find that we don’t have an emotional knee-jerk reaction but are able to take a moment to mindfully react, so generally we are able to remain calm and act with more compassion.”

 With its well-rounded approach to slow living, Seeking Slow is an inspiring read with beautiful photos.
-But it’s also a practical guide to slowing down and not letting the years pass us by.
+But it’s also a practical guide to slowing down and not letting the years pass you by.